• Skip to primary navigation

 Ingredients

-• bread ends and/or slices, cut into 1-inch pieces
+• Leftover or old bread cut into 1-inch pieces

 • 1/2 cup butter melted